echen102/COVID-19-TweetIDs/README.md

 ## Notes About the Data
 A few notes about this data:
-* We are still working on processing the over 50 million Tweets that we have collected, and will be incrementally releasing all of the past Tweet IDs as the files finish processing and releasing newer Tweet IDs as the data becomes available to us.
+* We will be continuously maintaining this database for the foreseeable future, and will be uploading new data on a weekly basis.
 * There may be a few hours of missing data due to technical difficulties.
 We have done our best to recover as many Tweets from those time frames by using Twitter’s search API.
 * We will keep a running summary of basic statistics as we upload data in each new release.
 * The file keywords.txt and accounts.txt contains the updated keywords and accounts respectively that we tracked in our data collection.
 Each keyword and account will be followed by the date we began tracking them.